 Kroger announced in April that it would add a SNAP/EBT payment option for grocery pickup.
 The service is now live at all locations where pickup is available (although it does not extend to Kroger-owned Mariano's stores).

-ShopRite accepts EBT for grocery delivery orders at select stores in New York, New Jersey, Connecticut, Pennsylvania, and Maryland, although some locations may allow EBT payment only for pickup orders.
-Select your local ShopRite store see which services are available.
+ShopRite accepts EBT for grocery delivery orders at select stores in Connecticut, Delaware, Maryland, New Jersey, New York, and Pennsylvania, although some locations may allow EBT payment only for pickup orders.
+Check your local ShopRite store to see which services are available.

 The Fresh Grocer

 The most recent addition to the list of participating retailers, The Fresh Grocer has a strong ethos of community engagement and support.
 The seven-store chain, a member of the same cooperative network of independently owned retail supermarkets as ShopRite (Wakefern Food Corp.), is now accepting EBT for online groceries at all its New Jersey and Pennsylvania locations.